newrelic/nri-flex/README.md

 If you can't find what you're looking for there, reach out to us on our [support site](http://support.newrelic.com/) or our [community forum](http://forum.newrelic.com) and we'll be happy to help you.

 Found a bug?
-Contact us at [support.newrelic.com](http://support.newrelic.com/), or email support@newrelic.com.
+Contact us at [support.newrelic.com](http://support.newrelic.com/)

 ### Community